Why design matters in B2B content marketing: Q&A with Nick Farrar

 This is especially true for tech-based businesses.
 How can you expect people to believe that you’re truly at the forefront of technology, when your content design lacks any semblance of innovation?
 It’s time to up your game!
 And luckily, we know exactly who to call…

 Our director Nick Farrar knows this better than anyone.
-With over twenty years’ experience in the creative industries, he’s seen the good, bad and ugly of content marketing for tech businesses, and worked with the likes of Nutanix, VMware and many more to help make theirs more visually appealing.
+With over twenty years’ experience in the creative industries, he’s seen the good, bad and ugly of content marketing for tech businesses, and worked with the likes of Nutanix, VMware, Noname Security, Rubrik and many more to help make theirs more visually appealing.

-So, our marketing executive Jaz Freeman sat down (virtually of course) with Nick for a chat about it all:
+So, we sat down with Nick for a chat about it all:

 There are so many reasons why visual content is important.